Elsholtzia Essential Oil

 The oil is strongly aromatic, reminiscent of eucalyptus oil, and showing a high content of eucalyptol and pinene.
 Its traditional use as an incense and for fumigation can also be translated into modern aromatherapy uses in a diffuser for atmospheric purification, reducing airborne microbial pathogens, and having respiratory benefits.
 This essential oil can also be used in combination with other respiratory oils such as eucalyptus and conifers in various applications such as diffusers and warm compresses for the chest.

-The chemical profile of this oil shows a significant level of Terpinen-4-ol, which is considered the primary active constituent of tea tree oil.
+The chemical profile of this oil shows a significant level of Terpinen-4-ol at 8.5%, which is considered the primary active constituent of tea tree oil.
 This gives the oil both a slight camphoraceous aromatic note and strong anti-infectious properties.
 It is virtually free of camphor compounds, however, making it safe for general aromatherapy purposes.

-This unique essential oil is high in pinene, especially beta, lending it a similarity to conifer oils and some species of frankincense in both aromatic profile and therapeutic value.
-The oil contains very high levels of 1,8 cineole, otherwise known as eucalyptol, which gives it a wide range of therapeutic benefits.
+This unique essential oil is high in beta pinene, at 16%, lending it a similarity to conifer oils and some species of frankincense in both aromatic profile and therapeutic value.
+The oil contains 28% 1,8 cineole, otherwise known as eucalyptol, which gives it a wide range of therapeutic benefits.
 This new essential oil is highly antimicrobial.
 It has both antitussive and expectorant respiratory benefits.
 The oil is also notably anti-inflammatory, among many other benefits.

 How to Use Elsholtzia Essential Oil